Roo4L/ipclib/README.md

 6    0x00004005  CDU_PCIE_TAP0                            CDU_PCIE_TAP                            B2   0x0210162B   0/-/ -/-  Yes
 7    ...
 ```

+If the connection have not been established, try reopening python console and import `ipclib` once again.
+Try to mix with the order in which you power on target device and import ipclib.

 2. After establishing the connection, one can access library interfaces and global variables.
 The following global variables are available:
     a. `t` - the variable containing the first thread of the device.
     b. `ipc` - the ipc object itself.